WilliamRagstad/ArgumentsUtil/README.md

         {
             Arguments a = Arguments.Parse(args);

-            ArgumentsTemplate at = new ArgumentsTemplate( // This will new List<ArgumentOption>
+            ArgumentsTemplate at = new ArgumentsTemplate( // This will setup the general structure of our manual new List<ArgumentOption>
                 {
                     new ArgumentOption("v", "verbose", "Toggle verbose mode.", new List<ArgumentParameter> {